 The Speech-Language Pathology Prerequisite (SLPP) Program consists of 21 credits of undergraduate, upper-level Speech-Language Pathology & Audiology core coursework which can be completed in as few as three semesters (3 courses in fall, 3 courses in spring & 1 course in summer).

-The classes align with the GMercyU semester terms, but take place during 7-week intervals (i.e., two courses in the first 7 weeks of fall & spring semesters, and one course held during the second 7 weeks of fall & spring semesters).
+The classes align with the GMercyU accelerated semester terms, which take place during 7-week intervals during the first and second halves of the 15-week semester.
+Typically, 2 courses are offered in the first accelerated session of the fall & spring semesters, and 1 course offered during the second accelerated session of fall & spring semesters).
+One course is offered during the Summer I session.
 Each course is offered one time per year.

 The Speech-Language Pathology Prerequisite (SLPP) program is designed to accommodate students who may be working or have other regular commitments while still offering personal attention and opportunities to get to know the GMercyU SLP faculty.
 All SLPP classes will be held online and take place in a combination of synchronous and asynchronous formats.
 Each course will have two-to-three pre-scheduled synchronous class meetings spaced out over the semester calendar.
 The remainder of the course will be delivered asynchronously.
 Course instructors will also be available through regularly scheduled virtual office hours.